-- B9.1 The Bidder shall state a price in Canadian funds for each item of the Work identified on Form B: Prices. - B9.1.1 Prices on Form B: Prices shall include: - (a) duty; - (b) freight and cartage; - (c) Provincial and Federal taxes [except the Goods and Services Tax (GST) and Manitoba Retail Sales Tax (MRST, also known as PST), which shall be extra where applicable] and all charges governmental or otherwise paid; - (d) profit and all compensation which shall be due to the Contractor for the Work and all risks and contingencies connected therewith. - B9.1.2 Prices on Form B: Prices shall not include Environmental Handling Charges (EHC) or fees, which shall be extra where applicable. - B9.2 The quantities listed on Form B: Prices are to be considered approximate only.
+- B9.1 The Bidder shall state a price in Canadian funds for each item of the Work.
+Bidders shall enter prices for each item in the appropriate field in MERX. - B9.1.1 Prices shall include: - (a) duty; - (b) freight and cartage; - (c) Provincial and Federal taxes [except the Goods and Services Tax (GST) and Manitoba Retail Sales Tax (MRST, also known as PST), which shall be extra where applicable] and all charges governmental or otherwise paid; - (d) profit and all compensation which shall be due to the Contractor for the Work and all risks and contingencies connected therewith. - B9.1.2 The City intends to purchase tooling from the supplied tooling list up to a maximum of \$4,500.00 per bus.
+Bidders shall include this amount in the prices for each item.
+If the City determines that less tooling is required, any difference stalled be deducted from the final contact price. - B9.1.3 Prices shall not include Environmental Handling Charges (EHC) or fees, which shall be extra where applicable. - B9.2 The quantities listed are to be considered approximate only.
 The City will use said quantities for the purpose of comparing Bids. - B9.3 The quantities for which payment will be made to the Contractor are to be determined by the Work actually performed and completed by the Contractor, to be measured as specified in the applicable Specifications.